TechLadies/pre-bootcamp-workshop2-2019/part2/lesson5.md

 5. Start [Postman App](https://www.getpostman.com/).
 6. Click on "import".
 Click on "Choose file".
 Select `To Do List (localhost).postman_collection.json` and click on "Open"
-7. A new Collection should appear.
+7. A new Collection should appear on the left panel.
 Try to use some of the API calls.
 8. Try to add new To Dos and update them.

+**Explanation**

+So you have just created a new REST API for managing To Do Lists on the server side.
+You can then explore integrating the To Do List front-end app with this backend service.

 ---